-Adult Attachment Styles and Recurring Relationship Problems
+Adult Attachment Styles Contribute to Recurring Relationship Problems

 • Secure-Autonomous: You believe relationships are generally safe.
 You are comfortable with emotions and intimacy.
 You are optimistic about relationships lasting and bringing you satisfaction.